-St Vincent's Health Sydney: Time from presentation until leaving the ED July to September 2016
+St Vincent's Health Sydney: Time from presentation until leaving the ED

-Attendances used to calculate time to leaving the ED: 6 11,181 patients

-Percentage of patients who spent

-four hours or less in the ED 65.3%
+July to September 2016 Same period last year Change since one year ago Attendances used to calculate time to leaving the ED: 6 11,181 patients 11,638 -3.9% Percentage of patients who spent four hours or less in the ED 65.3% 64.4%

-IOUI HOURS OF 1633 III THE LD

-Change since one year ago

-11,638 -3.9%

-64.4%

-- \ Suppressed due to small number of patients and to protect privacy.
-Relevant graphs are also suppressed. - 1.
-All emergency and non-emergency attendances at the emergency department (ED). - 2.
+Suppressed due to small number of patients and to protect privacy.
+Relevant graphs are also suppressed.

+- 1. All emergency and non-emergency attendances at the emergency department (ED). - 2.
 All attendances that have a triage category and are coded as emergency presentations or unplanned return visits. - 3.
 Some patients are excluded from ED time measures due to calculation requirements.
-For details, see the Technical Supplement: Emergency department measures, July to September 2016. - 4.
+For details, see the - Technical Supplement: Emergency department measures, July to September 2016.4.
 The median is the time by which half of patients started treatment.
 The other half of patients waited equal to or longer than this time. - 5.
 The 95th percentile is the time by which 95% of patients started treatment.
 The final 5% of patients waited equal to or longer than this time. - 6.
 All presentations that have a departure time.